kontent-ai/data-ops/src/commands/sync/README.md

 ```

 > [!NOTE]
-> As command might get long, we recommend to pass parameters in a JSON configuration file (e.g. --configFile params.json)
+> As the command might get long, we recommend passing parameters in a JSON configuration file (e.g. --configFile params.json)
+> ```JSON
+> // params.json example
+> {
+>   "targetApiKey": "<target-mapi-key>",
+>   "targetEnvironmentId": "<target-env-id>",
+>   "sourceEnvironmentId": "<source-env-id>",
+>   "sourceApiKey": "<source-mapi-key>"
+> }
+> ```

 To see all supported parameters, run `npx @kontent-ai/data-ops sync --help`.

 ## Known limitations
 Using Management API introduces some limitations.
 Synchrozining content model won't let you:
 - Change the state of Web Spotlight
-- Snippet element can't be referenced in the same request when it is created.
+- Snippet element can't be referenced in the same request when it's created.
 Because of this, the tool can't move it to the correct place in the content type.

 ## Contributing

-When syncing the content model, add, patch, and delete operations must come in a specific order, otherwise, MAPI won't be able to reference some of the entities.
+When syncing the content model, add, patch, and delete operations must come in a specific order, otherwise, MAPI won't be able to reference some entities.
 Check the image below for more details.

 ![Content model operations order](./content_model_operations_order.png)

-To successfully patch a content type, its operations for content groups and elements must also be in specific order:
+To successfully patch a content type, its operations for content groups and elements must also be in a specific order:
 ![Content type operations order](./content_type_operations_order.png)